Ohio Down Syndrome Awareness License Plate

 Organ Transplant Waitlist Anti-Discrimination– House Bill 332

 In September, House Bill 332 was introduced by State Representative Niraj Antani (R-Miamisburg) to ensure that individuals with disabilities will not be banned from an organ transplant waitlist solely based on their disability.
-Click here to read the full press release, including DSACO’s support and partnership with introducing this legislation.
+Click here to read the full press release, including all of Ohio's Down Syndrome Associations who are in support and partnership in introducing this legislation.

 Want to get involved?